 - Exceptional circumstances may exist that imply a need to assess amendments to the Nitrogen Discharge Allocation calculations on a case by case basis.
-This may include consideration of previous on-farm nitrogen loss mitigations implemented on the property, lawfully established activities that result in nitrogen discharges and non-pasture low nitrogen discharge activities. - Areas of trees that were grazed and that were benchmarked as pastoral will be allocated the current benchmarked allocation unless after applying the Drystock reduction calculations the discharge is greater than the Permitted Activity level.
-If this occurs, the Drystock calculation applies. - Plantation Forestry, bush/scrub and house blocks will be given a Nitrogen Discharge Allocation that equates the OVERSEER[®] discharge rate for these land uses within the Lake Rotorua groundwater catchment.

-- Non-Benchmarked grazed trees will be allocated the Benchmarked grazed trees average discharge rate. - Property/farming enterprises can apply to Council for a review of benchmarks including derived benchmarks.
+This may include consideration of previous on-farm nitrogen loss mitigations implemented on the property, lawfully established activities that result in nitrogen discharges and non-pasture low nitrogen discharge activities. - Areas of trees that were grazed and that were nutrient benchmarked as pastoral will be allocated the current nutrient benchmarked allocation unless after applying the drystock reduction calculations the discharge is greater than the Permitted Activity level.
+If this occurs, the drystock calculation applies. - Plantation forestry, bush/scrub and house blocks will be given a Nitrogen Discharge Allocation that equates the Overseer discharge rate for these land uses within the Lake Rotorua groundwater catchment. - Non nutrient benchmarked grazed trees will be allocated the nutrient benchmarked grazed trees average discharge rate. - Property/farming enterprises can apply to Regional Council for a review of nutrient benchmarks including derived benchmarks.